Nonclassical light generation and control from laser-driven semiconductor intraband excitations: solution method

 This is the main equation we obtain in this letter to describe the interaction of light (one dominant laser mode with the field local operator $\hat{A}_{\rmL} \sim \cos{(\wL t)}\QL$ and an arbitrary number of emitted light-modes labeled by the index $j$) with the semiconductor intraband excitation with band dispersion $\Ec$ at a quantum mechanical level.

 Since Eq.~\eqref{eq:TDSElin} is linear with respect to non-local operators (the momentum quadrature operators $\hat{P}_{j} = -\I \partial_{Q_{j}}$ encoded in the ladder operators of the harmonic modes), it can be solved analytically by using standard mathematical approaches.
-To model the band structure of the conduction band, we choose a cosine potential, $\Ec(K) = \Eg[1 - \cos(K/\Kc)]$, where $\Kc$ is the lattice constant and $\Eg$ is the conduction band half-width and corresponds to the strength of the orbital interactions within the semiconductor.
+For simplicity, we represent the band structure of the conduction band by a cosine potential (as commonly done), $\Ec(K) = \Eg[1 - \cos(\pi K/\Kc)]$, where $\Kc$ is an inverse lattice constant and $\Eg$ is the conduction band half-width and corresponds to the strength of the orbital interactions within the semiconductor.
 To analyze Eq.~\eqref{eq:TDSElin}, it is convenient to use the real-valued Jacobi–Anger expansions with the Bessel functions of the first kind $J_{k}$:

 Using the fact that the commutator of the Hamiltonian of the system with itself at different times is merely proportional to a function depending on time and the quadrature operator $\QL$, $[\hat{H}(t),\hat{H}(t')] = c(t,t';\QL)$, all higher-order commutators of the Baker-Campbell-Hausdorff formula vanish when the unitary time-evolution operator is constructed.
 Thus, the final state is given by: